British Airways received its first SC-made 787-10 jet, months later than planned

 While the company said those job losses constituted the largest wave of job cuts, several thousand additional layoffs were still to come.

-A 15 percent workforce cut, which is what Boeing CEO David Calhoun said the commercial airplanes and services divisions could expect, would total about 1,000 of the nearly 7,000 jobs Boeing's South Carolina operation had at the beginning of the year.
+A 15 percent workforce cut, which is what Boeing CEO David Calhoun said the commercial airplanes and services divisions of the company could expect, would total about 1,000 of the nearly 7,000 jobs Boeing's South Carolina operation had at the beginning of the year.

 The 787-10 is the longest of the three models of the Dreamliner, and it's built exclusively at Boeing's North Charleston plant.
 Final assembly of the 787-8 and 787-9 is split with the company's factory in Everett, Wash.